 But what if you just… didn’t do that anymore?

 Let’s imagine a world where you wake up in the morning and play on your phone.
-You can’t wake up and don’t have any motivation to do so.
+Imagine you can’t wake up and don’t have any motivation to do so.
 You erroneously pick yourself up from your sultry and half-conscious state and set out upon your day like you always have.

-You go without plans, without real passion, without a real goal to keep you focused.
-You blunder through your job, avoid your health, and push away ideologies because you feel they are out of reach, out of mind.
+We go without plans, without real passion, without a real goal to keep us focused, and we blunder through our job, avoid our health, and push away ideologies because we feel they are out of reach, out of mind.
 You shoulder stress and shoulder bad habits.
 You entertain insecurities.

 It all.
 Piles.
 On top.
 The hamburger is there and it’s real.